In another article, we have written a comprehensive overview of WordPress Themes.

 WordPress provides a filtering function inside the admin area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …

-This makes it easier to find what you are looking for.
-For example, you could search for themes with predominantly light colour design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find themes with specific features.
+For example, you could search for themes with predominantly pink color design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in the post where we discuss the importance of using “responsive” WP themes, we explained how responsive themes ensure that your theme will work on all devices (e.g. your visitors’ PCs, tablets and smartphones) …
+Note: in another post where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how responsive themes ensure that your theme will work on all devices (e.g. the PCs, smartphones and tablets used by visitors to browse your site information) …

-You should use responsive themes, and the WordPress theme filtering option lets you search across its entire database of free themes …
+You should use responsive themes, and the WordPress theme filtering option lets you do just that …

-… and display only WP themes that are “responsive” …
+… and find only themes that have been built using “responsive” design standards …

-The obvious “pro” to using free themes is that it costs nothing to download and use the theme.
-An added plus, is that many free themes are professionally designed and provide a number of customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free WordPress themes is that it costs nothing to download and use the theme.
+Additionally, many free themes are professionally designed and come with a number of built-in customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.

-The downside of using free themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the theme developer to provide personal support, especially if they are not getting paid.
-Most free themes will ask you for a donation to help cover support costs.
+The downside of using free themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the developer to provide urgent support, especially if they are not getting paid.
+Most freely distributed themes will ask you for a donation to help cover support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been more than 1 year since any changes were last made, then think twice about downloading it, as the theme may have been abandoned by its developer.
+If it’s been well over 1 year since any changes were made, then we advise you to think twice about using it, as WordPress is frequently updated and these changes can create conflicts or errors with older code.

-If you’re just getting started and your site is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on a theme.
-Who knows, the theme you downloaded for free could be exactly what works for your site and helps to convert your site visitors into customers.
+If you’re just getting started and your website or blog is still relatively new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on a theme.
+Who knows, the theme you downloaded for free could be exactly what works for you and helps to convert your site visitors into customers.

-Now that we’ve seen how to find free themes in the WordPress.org theme directory and ways to narrow down your search for themes that meet your specific requirements, let’s turn our attention to premium WordPress themes.
+Now that we’ve seen how to find free themes in the WordPress theme directory and how to narrow down your search for themes that meet your specific criteria, let’s turn our attention to finding premium themes.

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 Theme Marketplaces And Directories